 Black Hills is deeply committed to reconciliation and the rights of Indigenous Peoples.
-We acknowledge the need for education, reflection, and action.
-We believe the construction industry must play a role in understanding historical injustices and building a more equitable future.
+We acknowledge the need for education, reflection, and meaningful action.
+We believe the construction industry has a responsibility to understand historical injustices and help build a more equitable future.

 Collaboration is at the heart of Black Hills.
 We value the insights of our partners, Indigenous and non-Indigenous alike.
-We prioritize feedback throughout the project lifecycle and actively seek Indigenous knowledge to inform our work.
+Through transparency, open dialogue, and consistent feedback across every project, we actively seek Indigenous knowledge and perspectives to inform the decisions we make on the land.

 Safety Principles: